 Think about how that looks to an admissions officer.
 She's got a pile of applications on her desk from consultants in every Bain and Deloitte office around the world, and every applicant is talking about the same thing.
 How does she decide who to choose?

 When I work with applicants who are consultants, I ask them not to write about the mundane tasks that everyone does at the pre-MBA level but instead to focus on one or two of their assignments that were unique and interesting.
 I ask them to go into detail about that work.
-Tell me exactly what you did and why you think it was important work.
+Tell me exactly what you did and why you think it was important.
 Convince me, as an admissions officer, that your experience will be valuable to your classmates and I'll let you in.

 That's the key to getting into top business schools.
-Convince me in your essays that you have something unique to share with your potential classmates, and I'll ignore your not-so-hot GMAT score and undergraduate GPA.
+Convince me in your essays that you have something valuable to share with your potential classmates, and I'll ignore your not-so-hot GMAT score and undergraduate GPA.
 I see it all the time.
 People with modest GMAT scores but valuable experiences are regularly admitted to top programs.

 The problem, of course, is writing about yourself.
 That's tremendously hard to do.
 You may think that a certain experience is pretty mundane, but others may find it interesting.
 I'm amazed by the experience that some people will leave out of their essays.
 I remember one applicant who, after we had already worked through a couple schools, told me she had been a world class figure skater as a teenager and was still active in skating.
 When I asked her why she hadn't told me that at the beginning she said she didn't think it was important.